brett-olsen/C64-Bridge-Project/README.md

 **2) Getting the Pi Zero 2 W Running**<br>
 Note: First boot of the Pi Zero 2 W may take some time, be patient =)<br><br>
-Find the IP address of the Pi Zero from your router, or if mDNS works SSH into your Pi Zero
+Find the IP address of the Pi Zero from your router, or if mDNS works, SSH into your Pi Zero
 ```
 ssh <user>@PiZero2W.local
 # or